-As of the Liberty release. all NetApp drivers conform scheduler-based to the standard Cinder overas described here subscription framework [http://docs.openstack.org/ admin-guide-cloud/blockstorage over subscription.html], max_over_subscription_ratio and reserved_percentage configuration options are used to control the degree of over-subscription allowed in the relevant storage pool.
+all As of the Liberty release.
+NetApp drivers conform the standard Cinder scheduler-based overto subscription framework as described here [http://docs.openstack.org/ admin-guide-cloud/blockstorage over subscription.html], in which the max_over_subscription_ratio and reserved_percentage configuration options are used to control the degree of over-subscription allowed in the relevant storage pool.
 Note that the Cinder scheduler only allows over-subscription of a storage pool if the pool reports the thin-provisioning-support capability, as described for each type of NetApp platform below.